 Donors are welcomed into the Grant Hall Society based on their total annual gifts received during the fiscal year (beginning May 1, ending April 30).

 |Limestone Level||$1,000 to $4,999|

 |Sapphire Level||$5,000 to $9,999|

 Grant Hall Society members, along with those belonging to the Lifetime Circles of Distinction and the Royal Legacy Society, are invited back to campus annually for a celebration with fellow donors and the Principal.
 Regional donor events are also held in some areas.

 Lifetime Circles of Distinction

-The Circles of Distinction of Queen's University were created in May 2002 to acknowledge supporters with lifetime cumulative gifts totalling $100,000 or more.
-Each year, eligible contributors are welcomed into the Circles of Distinction based on the total of their lifetime contributions.
+The Circles of Distinction at Queen's University were created in May 2002 to acknowledge supporters with cumulative lifetime gifts totaling $100,000 or more.
+Each year, eligible donors are welcomed into the Circles of Distinction based on the total of their cumulative lifetime contributions.

 |1841 Circle||$500,000 to $999,999|